BrianChevalier/texmf/README.md

 # texmf
 These are a collection of LaTeX class, style, etc. files I use in my work as well as template files used with `nbconvert`.

-## Jupyter Notebooks and nbconbert
+## Jupyter Notebooks and nbconvert

 Example usage to convert all notebooks in current working directory: